ksapru/ksapru/README.md

 ### Hi there!
 I'm Krish 👋

- - 🎓 I'm a Software Engineer at Intuit (TurboTax, Quickbooks)
+ - 🎓 I'm a Software Engineer at Intuit
  - 😓 I thrive in competitive and stressful environments..
  - 😓 I love solving customer problems.
  - 👋 Feel free to reach out to me: krish.sapru.th@dartmouth.edu